rrrutledge/innersource-intro/speaker.md

 ## Solution Detail (Russ)

-Really point out that the host team remains in control via specificying up-front any constraints on the completeed work.
+Really point out that the host team remains in control via specificying up-front any constraints on the completed work.

 ## Benefits (Danese/Russ)
 * How to split up this section between us?